 Never ride after consuming alcohol or drugs.
-Riding on a snowmobile requires the operator and passenger (s) to be sober, attentive and alcohol, singly or in combination, decreases reaction time, impedes judgment, impairs vision, and inhibits your ability to safely ride on a snowmobile.
+Riding on a snowmobile requires the operator and passenger (s) to be sober, attentive and alert.
+The use of drugs and alcohol, singly or in combination, decreases reaction time, impedes judgment, impairs vision, and inhibits your ability to safely ride on a snowmobile.